Ambasamudram Assembly constituency

-Ambasamudram is a constituency in the Tamil Nadu legislative assembly, that includes the city of Ambasamudram.
-It is a part of Tenkasi Lok Sabha constituency.
+Ambasamudram is a constituency in the Tamil Nadu legislative assembly, that includes the city of Ambasamudram within Tirunelveli district.
+It was part of Tenkasi Lok Sabha constituency originally but moved to Tirunelveli Lok Sabha constituency now.
 In the 2011 election, the constituency had a total electorate of 193,552 comprising 96,157 males and 97,395 females.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.